 Sometimes, a colour isn’t available in Jello, or that particular flavour may not be in your area / easy to find.
 So, here’s a bit of guide on how to achieve various colours:

-Red - Start with a red Jello, or use gel colour to overwhelm an Orange or Yellow Jello flavour.
+Red Popcorn - Start with a red Jello - Cranberry Jello, Strawberry Jello, Cherry Jello, Black Cherry Jello, Raspberry Jello, or Strawberry Banana Jello - or use gel colour to overwhelm an Orange or Yellow Jello flavour.

-Yellow - Start with a Yellow Jello flavour, use yellow, red, or orange food colouring (VERY sparingly!)
-To achieve the type of yellow you’re looking for.
+Yellow Popcorn - Start with a Yellow Jello flavour - Island Pineapple Jello or Lemon Jello - use yellow, red, or orange food colouring (VERY sparingly!) to achieve the type of yellow you’re looking for.
 (Eg: a small amount of orange or brown can bring you closer to “athletic gold” colour)

-Blue - Start with Berry Blue Jello, use blue food colouring to adjust the colour to what you need, if necessary.
-If blue is not available, you can start with green and just overwhelm it with blue gel colouring.
+Blue Popcorn - Start with Berry Blue Jello, use blue food colouring to adjust the colour to what you need, if necessary.
+If that blue raspberry flavor is not available, you can start with green and just overwhelm it with blue gel colouring.

-Brown - Start with an Orange or Yellow Jello flavour, add brown food colouring.
+Brown Popcorn - Start with an Orange or Yellow Jello flavour, add brown food colouring.

 Pastel or Opaque Glaze